keuriseu/keuriseu.github.io/_posts/2018-05-29-triggered.md

 LeBron, man.
 8 consecutive trips to the finals.
 Leading a team reassembled mid-season, playing 24 games together, to the finals.
 What more can ask for from this guy?
 Breaking records.
 Dominating at 33.
 We are all witnessing greatness.
 Long live the King!

+## Quote of the week

+Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.
+-Albert Einstein

 ## Snaps
 ![](/assets/img/1805/20180521-r3.jpg "R3")
 ![](/assets/img/1805/20180520-baby1.jpg "50 days")